j0eybrinkman/N10-008/_posts/2024-05-06-seven-second-subnetting.md

 [![The networks]({{site.baseurl}}/img/the_hosts.png)](https://youtu.be/SWy0MRfkXpQ?si=Po3AvwtrsAlED6eG){:target="_blank"}

 ## The seven second subnetting process
-- Convert IP addressand subnet mask to decimal
+- Convert IP address and subnet mask to decimal
   - Use chart to convert between CIDR-block notation and decimal
   - Same Chart also shows the number of devices per subnet
 - Determine network/subnet address